Actindo-AG/Documentation/PIM/API/05_Products.md

 Depending on the data you want to specify, you have to add the corresponding field to your request.
 For a complete list of the attributes included in the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
 Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes*.

 If necessary, you can get a list of all attributes you have created in the *DataHub* module, both in the user interface and via API.
 To obtain a list in the user interface, go to *DataHub > Attributes* and filter the attribute list by any criteria you wish, e.g. by attribute name starting with *"pim_"*.
-To get a list of all pim attributes via API, see [Get a list of attributes in an attribute set](./04_EntityData.md#list-attributes-in-attribute-set).
+To get a list of all pim attributes via API, see [List the attributes in an attribute set](./04_EntityData.md#list-the-attributes-in-an-attribute-set).

 For detailed information on the data types, see [Data types](../../DataHub/UserInterface/04_DataTypeList.md).